Catalyzing Growth and Overcoming Obstacles

 The GROW Model of Coaching

 I enjoyed reading “The Tao of Coaching” by Max Landsberg.
 Amongst many other great things, he introduced me to the GROW model.
-I am finding it a powerful pattern to structure the arc of my coaching sessions.
+I find it a powerful pattern to structure the arc of a coaching conversation.

 Goal